nhsconnect/prm-practice-migration-dashboard/metrics-calculator/README.md

 In order to calculate the cutover period for a migration, Spine messages are checked around the time of the migration to see when the old system (referenced by its ASID) stops sending and receiving messages and when the new system starts sending and receiving messages.

-A copy of Spine messages exists in Splunk, where queries on the data can be run.
-The splunk data exporter lambda will query Splunk for message activity during a given time window, export that data to a CSV file, and then upload it to the telemetry S3 bucket.
+A copy of Spine messages exists in Splunk cloud, where queries on the data can be run.
+The splunk data exporter lambda will query Splunk for message activity during a given time window, export that data to gzipped CSV files, which it then uploads to the telemetry S3 bucket.

+The metrics calculator then uses the telemetry files in the S3 bucket.

 ### Patient registration counts

 Patient registration data can be downloaded from [this website](https://digital.nhs.uk/data-and-information/publications/statistical/patients-registered-at-a-gp-practice) and uploaded to the patient registrations S3 bucket.
 The metrics calculator will look for the registration count at the practice in the month that the migration occurred, so data for every month containing a migration occurrence will need uploading to the bucket.

-The files downloaded from the website all have the same name (`gp-reg-pat-prac-all.csv`), so before uploading them to the S3 bucket they are renamed to add the month and year as a prefix and they are also gzipped (e.g. `april-2021-gp-reg-pat-prac-all.csv.gz`).
+The CSV files are manually gzipped and uploaded to the patient registrations S3 bucket.
+The files all have the same name (`gp-reg-pat-prac-all.csv`), so before uploading them to the S3 bucket they are renamed to add the month and year as a prefix (this is the convention that is expected by the metrics calculator) (e.g. `april-2021-gp-reg-pat-prac-all.csv.gz`).

 ## Gzipping CSV files